 EMERGENCY SERVICE

-This Contractor shall maintain sales and service presence in the area of adequate size and quality to assure the Owner rapid response to emergency service requests.
+Maintain sales and service presence in the area of adequate size and quality to assure the USPS rapid response to emergency service requests.
 Rapid emergency service response shall mean arrival of service personnel at trouble site within four hours of notice during normal business hours (i.e., 8:00 AM to 6:00 PM) and within 24 hours of said notice during all other hours on a 7-day per week basis.
 Service personnel shall arrive on site within 48 hours of receiving a request for routine or non-emergency service.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 8/19/2021